finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

    }
 }
 ```
-You will be able to get Access Token, Secret from 'Apps' section in fi.notes. dashboard.
+You will be able to get Access Token, Secret from 'Apps' section in Finotes dashboard.

 Then in app level build.gradle
 ```gradle